-To many Australians, Lloyd, known throughout Australia as Peter, is considered the ‘Father’ of sport aviation in Australia and around the world.
+For many Australians, Lloyd, affectionately known throughout Australia as Peter, is considered the ‘Father’ of sport aviation in Australia and around the world.

 In 1951, Lloyd was elected honorary treasurer of the Royal Aero Club of New South Wales, one of the oldest aero clubs in Australia, and in 1957 became its president, a position he held until 1967.
 He was again the president from 1972 to 1974.
 He built the club up from a depressed condition, flying only two aircraft, to the largest training school in the Commonwealth.

 Lloyd was a soldier in World War II and later qualified as a pilot in 1955.
 He was mentioned in dispatches for bravery in World War II during AIF service in the Middle East and Papua New Guinea.
-He has nearly 11,000 hours of flying experience on general aviation and aerobatic aircraft but has additional experience in gliding, parachuting and ballooning.
+He had nearly 11,000 hours of flying experience on general aviation and aerobatic aircraft, as well as additional experience in gliding, parachuting and ballooning.

 In 1958 he became the president of the Federation of Australian Aero Clubs, and because of its excellence under his guidance, gained Royal recognition and became the Royal Federation of Aero Clubs of Australia (RFACA).
 Lloyd built the Federation from eight clubs to 82 during his presidency, embracing many thousands of members and hundreds of aircraft.
 Under the RFACA, he encouraged the other aviation sports (gliding, ballooning, parachuting, hang-gliding, aerobatics, model aircraft, etc.) to compete nationally and internationally.